HsiangHung/Machine_Learning_Note/ML_fundamentals/Bias-Variance_Tradeoff/README.md

 Generally, **parametric algorithms** have a **high bias** making them fast to learn and easier to understand but generally less flexible [[Jason Brownlee]][Gentle Introduction to the Bias-Variance Trade-Off in Machine Learning].
 In turn, they have **lower predictive performance**.
 In Blog [[Jason Brownlee]][Gentle Introduction to the Bias-Variance Trade-Off in Machine Learning], Jason interpreted Low-Bias/High-Bias as less/more assumptions about the form of the target function (`y = f(x)`).

-Examples of low-bias ML algorithms are **Decision Trees**, **k-Nearest Neighbors** and **Support Vector Machines**, where high-bias algorithms are **Linear Regression**, **Linear Discriminant Analysis** and **Logistic Regression**.
+Examples of low-bias ML algorithms are **Decision Trees**, **k-Nearest Neighbors** and **Support Vector Machines**, where high-bias algorithms are **Linear Regression**, **Linear Discriminant Analysis** and **Logistic Regression** [[Deepanshu Bhalla]][UNDERSTANDING BIAS-VARIANCE TRADEOFF].
 Note random forest and boosting are non-parametric; do not confuse the hyperparameters.
 The parameters in the parametrical models point to the assumptions regarding the data distribution.
-The post [[StachExchange]][Are Random Forest and Boosting parametric or non-parametric?] has clearified the concept.
+The post [[StachExchange: Are Random Forest and Boosting parametric or non-parametric?]][Are Random Forest and Boosting parametric or non-parametric?] has clearified the concept.
 Peter even further explain: In statistical sense, the model is parametric, if **parameters are learned** or **inferred** based on the **data**.
 A tree in this sense is nonparametric.
 Of course the tree depth is a parameter of the algorithm, but it is not inherently derived from the data, but rather an input parameter that has to be provided by the user.